 4. Personalize the experience to sell better

 80% of consumers are more likely to make a purchase from a business that offers a personalized shopping experience.
-By providing a personalized website experience, you can deliver exclusivity and make your brand more relatable.
+By providing a personalized on-site experience, you can deliver exclusivity and make your brand more relatable.
 Shoppers would then be more likely to spend time on your store since your recommendations are tailored to them, helping you sell more.

-Leading e-commerce brands like Nike and Fashion Nova display recommendations that are tailored to their customers at pivotal touchpoints on their website.
+Leading e-commerce brands like Nike and Fashion Nova displays recommendations that are tailored to their customers at pivotal touchpoints on their website.
 This helps their customer find the items they would want to buy, bring them back into the buying funnel, and prevents abandonment.